UGL13RTH4NU/CySA-004/README.md

 - ChatGPT & Claude - $20 subscription model
 - Sybex Study Guide (CySA+ 004) - Amazon

+**If you live in the Northern Virginia area I highly recommend NVCC Workforce program.
+Their instructors have all been top notch; the program and material it provides is excellent.**

 ---

 ## Disclaimer

 These are personal study materials created for my own exam prep.
 Content is derived from the CompTIA CS0-004 and was produced in collaboration with Claude Opus 4.7 and ChatGPT.
 All information in this repo should be verified by the user for accuracy.

+As with everything on the internet, information eventually goes stale and potentially bad.
+If you come upon this Repo at a future date and the CySA+ 004 exam is no longer available, you should probably move on to fresher, more relevant resources.

 Original creation date July/August 2026